 Mankin: "Say, I do like your 'ard-boiled dialogue.
 'Ow long d'you boil it?"

 Parodied with detective Flint Paper in Sam & Max.
-While his manner of speaking is fairly normal, all of his thought processes run entirely on these.
+While his manner of speaking is fairly normal, reading of his mind reveals that he exclusively thinks in metaphors.
 And in "The City That Dares not Sleep" we get to hear Max attempting to do one, when Sam finds his Flint Paper fanfic, full of Stylistic Suck.
 Noir Sam from "They Stole Max's Brain!" also does these out loud, but nobody besides him finds them interesting.

 inFAMOUS character Cole McGrath uses this in every comic-style cutscenes.